Thursday, February 22, 2018

 McCallister Pea & Seed Cleaners, Portage la Prairie

 Allen McCallister came to Manitoba in 1897 from Grey North County, Ontario.
 He began growing peas in 1924, purchasing the turn-of-the-century commercial property in Portage in 1944 and constructed storage elevators for the family's bean and pea company, later becoming councillor, reeve and leader of various agricultural organizations.
 Located near 4th St N.E., just north of CP's yard, CP's Portage switcher is seen switching the operation in these photos kindly shared by Fred Clark.
 Fred photographed CP 6569 switching CPAA 89966 and two other patched Spruce Falls Power & Paper boxcars on July 11, 1984.
+These were renumbered from TLCX 1001-1075 in 1973.
 Notice the peaked brick building at left.

 Faithful Trackside Treasure reader Randy O'Brien sent a link to a fine Lawrence Stuckey photo of the operation, captioned 1987.
 Notice the assortment of new and old walls, pipes and bins.
 This photo from Brandon University archives.